osctl - command line interface for container management.

 by default.

-from the exported pool is running, unless option -f
+from the exported pool is running, unless option -f, --force is given. -f, --force

 Export the pool even if there are containers running or an autostart plan